zlatozaraZlatkova/JS-Courses-2023/05.Programming-Applications-with-JavaScript-Oct-2023/My Exam - Our-Luxury Cars 12.12.2023/README.md

 {JSON-encoded error message}

 More Information
-You can find more details on the GitHub repository of the service.
+You can find more details on the [GitHub repository of the service](https://github.com/softuni-practice-server/softuni-practice-server/blob/master/README.md)

 ### 5\.
 Appendix B: Running the Test Suite